 Poet Don Levering reads from his work as part of the ESU creative writing program's Visiting Writers Series.

 "The voice of these poems is discriminating and sympathetic, the act of naming carefully and lovingly articulated; they include our motives toward beauty and evil...In our age of diminishments, The Number of Names undertakes the difficult task of celebrating, without gratuitousness, an abiding variety and abundance."

 —William Wenthe, Pushcart Prize winner and author of Not Till We Are Lost, nominee for the Pulitzer Prize in Poetry and The National Book Award

-— Denise Low, author of Natural Theologies and former Kansas Poet Laureate
+— Denise Low, former Kansas Poet Laureate and author of Natural Theologies

-Kayla Dugan, English and theatre major, reads Don Levering's book of poems.
+Kayla Dugan, English and Theatre major, reads one of Levering's book of poems.

 Levering signs books and talks with students after the reading.